 - Executive Assistant Chief

-Each of the above ranks is an appointed position and, therefore, does not follow the same process that exists up to the rank of Captain – namely, a formal time-in-rank promotional scheme based on testing, interviews, and job history.
+Each of the above ranks is an appointed position and, therefore, does not follow the same process that exists up to the rank of Captain – namely, a formal time-in-rank promotional structure based on testing, interviews, and job history.
 As noted previously, most police officers must spend three to five years at that level before testing for Sergeant or Detective.
 Similarly, someone must hold the rank of Sergeant or Detective for one to three years, depending on the agency, before testing for Lieutenant and then must hold that rank for another one to three years before taking the test for Captain.
-The length of time required at each rank before becoming eligible to test for the next higher rank varies from agency to agency, but whatever it happens to be in any particular police department or sheriff’s office, it is almost always a strict, inviolable requirement.
-This waiting for promotion can be difficult for some individuals, especially those with advanced education and other strong credentials, but the tradeoff is that promotion is based on a more objective and less political process than exists in the private sector.
-For the most part, promotions are truly based on merit.
+The length of time required at each rank before becoming eligible to test for the next higher rank varies from agency to agency, but it is almost always a strict requirement.
+This time spent waiting for a promotion can be difficult for some individuals, especially those with advanced education and other strong credentials, but the tradeoff is that promotion is based on a more objective and less political process than exists in the private sector.

 The top rung of the ladder in a municipal police department is the rank of Chief.
 In general, police chiefs are appointed by the mayor or city manager and approved by the city council, and of course, they can be removed by the same.
 Since the beginning of professional policing, the debate has raged about whether it is better to hire a chief from outside the agency or to promote from within, and there is no clear answer to that question.
 It depends on a number of variables.
 Agencies with a stated preference for promoting from within point to the need to reward proven and loyal employees, but other departments believe it is necessary to bring in “new blood” with a fresh perspective.
 An outsider is not committed to the status quo and is sometimes better able to identify areas in which the department can improve.
 Promoting from within is the more common preference, but even these agencies will sometimes go outside if circumstances warrant doing so, especially in the wake of a major scandal or pattern of corruption when reform is the top priority.